9.3 upgrade to 9.10 iSCSI LUNs in VMware show as Snapshot LUNS

 esxcfg-volume -m ESX-Data-1

-#7 Updated by Shane Slocum almost 3 years ago
+#7 Updated by Shane Slocum over 3 years ago

 Thanks.
 Thank helped me find the following VMware KB. https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1011387